LebCit/full-screen-morphing-search/README.md

 First make sure that you have used a thumbnail regenerator, see first FAQ.
 Then, click on the checkbox option **Icon/Image Round or Not ?!**
-If the new Icon/Image is already round (like the default one of category anf tag), this option will have no effect !
+If the new Icon/Image is already round (like the default one of category and tag), this option will have no effect !

 ### Autocomplete predicts only posts and pages !